534ttl3/.scraps/scrap_notes.md

 Mon Aug 20 13:19:40 CEST 2018

 - python: using a star import is considered a bad design.
-Only use things that are really needed, if you find yourself doing a lot of redundant importing work, then consider restructuring your program
+Only use things that are really needed, if you find yourself doing a lot of repetitive importing work, then consider restructuring your program